DRosim/DRosim/README.md

 **`Developer and Researcher`**

->I'm Software Engineering student at National Institute of Telecommunication(Inatel), developer and competitor for Robotbulls, working in Mini Football category.
-I'm currently developing algorithms related to control and decision-making based on machine learning and artificial intelligence.
+ I'm a Software Engineering student at the National Institute of Telecommunication (Inatel), developer, and competitor for Robotbulls, working in the Mini Football category.
+My work focuses on control and decision-making algorithms using machine learning and artificial intelligence.

 <div id="info" align="center">
     <a href="https://www.linkedin.com/in/davirosimes/">